usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   for path of travel.
 Proposed Sec.
 35.151(b)(2) stated that the path of travel requirements of Sec.
-35.151(b)(4) shall not apply to measures taken solely to comply with program accessibility requirements.</p>
+35.151(b)(4) shall not apply to measures taken solely to comply with program accessibility requirements.

-<p> Where the specific requirements for path of travel apply under
-  title III, they are limited to the extent that the cost and scope of alterations to the path of travel are disproportionate to the cost of the overall alteration, as determined under criteria established by the Attorney General.</p>
+Where the specific requirements for path of travel apply under title III, they are limited to the extent that the cost and scope of alterations to the path of travel are disproportionate to the cost of the overall alteration, as determined under criteria established by the Attorney General.

-<p> The Access Board included the path of travel requirement for
-  alterations to facilities covered by the standards (other than those subject to the residential facilities standards) in section 202.4 of 2004 ADAAG.
-Section 35.151(b)(4)(iii) of the final rule establishes the criteria for determining when the cost of alterations to the path of travel is &ldquo;disproportionate&rdquo; to the cost of the overall alteration.</p>
+The Access Board included the path of travel requirement for alterations to facilities covered by the standards (other than those subject to the residential facilities standards) in section 202.4 of 2004 ADAAG.
+Section 35.151(b)(4)(iii) of the final rule establishes the criteria for determining when the cost of alterations to the path of travel is &ldquo;disproportionate&rdquo; to the cost of the overall alteration.

-  <p> The NPRM also provided that areas such as supply storage rooms,
-  employee lounges and locker rooms, janitorial closets, entrances, and corridors are not areas containing a primary function.
+The NPRM also provided that areas such as supply storage rooms, employee lounges and locker rooms, janitorial closets, entrances, and corridors are not areas containing a primary function.
 Nor are restroom areas considered to contain a primary function unless the provision of restrooms is a primary purpose of the facility, such as at a highway rest stop.
-In that situation, a restroom would be considered to be an &ldquo;area containing a primary function&rdquo; of the facility.</p>
+In that situation, a restroom would be considered to be an &ldquo;area containing a primary function&rdquo; of the facility.

-<p> The Department is not changing the requirements for program
+The Department is not changing the requirements for program accessibility.
-  accessibility.
 As provided in Sec.
 35.151(b)(2) of the regulation, the path of travel requirements of Sec.
 35.151(b)(4) only apply to alterations undertaken solely for purposes other than to meet the